MetaLoc: Learning to Learn Wireless Localization: Introduction

 \subsubsection{Deterministic Localization}

-To estimate the physical position of the target point, the deterministic methods mainly utilize the similarity metric in the signal space, and the target point is located as its closest fingerprint location in the space.
-The traditional deterministic method is implemented based on $k$ nearest neighbors (KNN), in which various similarity measures can be leveraged to assess the fingerprint similarity, such as the Euclidean distance \cite{wu2017gain} and its temporal weighted version~\cite{7565565}, the cosine similarity~\cite{he2014sectjunction} and the Tanimato similarity~\cite{jiang2012ariel}.
-In summary, the deterministic localization methods are easy to implement.
-However, due to the statistical fluctuations of the wireless signals, adopting the similarity measures in the online stage may result in a dispersed set of neighbors that are quite far apart in physical space.
+The deterministic methods for indoor localization mainly rely on the similarity metric in the signal space to estimate the physical location of a target.
+This is done by determining the closest fingerprint location in the signal space, which serves as the estimated location of the target.
+The most widely used deterministic method is the $K$-nearest neighbors (KNN) algorithm, which considers various similarity measures between the target's signal and the fingerprints in the database.
+Some commonly used similarity measures include the Euclidean distance \cite{wu2017gain}, its temporal weighted version \cite{7565565}, the cosine similarity \cite{he2014sectjunction}, the Tanimoto similarity \cite{jiang2012ariel}, and others.
+While deterministic localization methods are relatively straightforward to implement, they can be affected by statistical fluctuations in wireless signals, which can result in a dispersed set of neighbors that are far apart in physical space, leading to less accurate localization.